-Augmented reality is one of the most exciting technologies around.
-AR apps for iOS have come a long way over the years.
+Augmented reality apps have come a long way over the years.
 You don’t need fancy goggles to try realistic AR games and content on your iOS device either.
-Thanks to ARKit, we will see even more sophisticated AR apps in the future.
+Thanks to ARKit, developers are bringing more interactive apps to the App Store.
 Whether you are looking for interactive games, educational apps, or rich travel guides, there is an app out there for you.
 Here are 50+ augmented reality iOS apps well worth checking out:

 SpyGlass: turns your iPhone into a spyglass.
 Shows you a compass, GPS info, and much more on the go.
 Very useful for outdoors.

 AR Runner: an AR game you can play indoors and outside and compete against others worldwide.
 It has 4 game modes, 4 field sizes and 6 shapes.

 IKEA Place: this augmented reality app uses ARKit to let you try IKEA items at your place.

 Leo: this is an augmented reality camera app that lets you take photos with realistic 3D objects.
 You will be able to capture and share mixed reality videos with others.
 The app is powered by ARKit.

 Jurassic World Alive: thanks to this app, you can experience dinosaurs on your iOS devices everywhere you go.
 You get to discover dinosaurs on a map, collect rare breeds, create hybrid creatures, and use augmented reality to interact with creatures.